 Seniors are an important part of the Oakland County community.
-Oakland County Executive L. Brooks Patterson formed the Oakland County Senior Advisory Council (SAC) to ensure Oakland County is a place where seniors have a high quality of life enriched by volunteering and other recreational, cultural and growth activities.
+The Oakland County Senior Advisory Council (SAC) was formed to ensure Oakland County is a place where seniors have a high quality of life enriched by volunteering and other recreational, cultural and growth activities.

-SAC consists of 25 members, one from each Commissioner’s district and four members-at-large with special expertise.
-Each Oakland County Commissioner appoints a Senior Advisory Council member to work diligently, identifying existing resources as well as gaps in services for older adults in their district.
-The Oakland County Executive appoints the four members-at-large.
-All Council members are guided by their bylaws.
-The Council informs the County Executive of the needs and services required by the older adults in Oakland County and points out gaps in their district.
+The Oakland County Senior Advisory Council is a non-funded council established by the late L. Brooks Patterson, consisting of 23 members - one from each Commissioner’s district and four members-at-large.
+Council members are guided by their bylaws.
+The Council informs the County Executive of the needs and services required by the older adults in Oakland County and points out resource gaps in their districts.